Bogdanp/dotfiles/README.md

 The folder this operates on lives in `~/Documents`, so it won't have access unless `zsh` is granted full disk access from System Settings.

+### External Displays

+From the "Arrange..." menu of the "Displays" section of System Settings, move the menu bar to the external display to have spaces automatically migrate to the external display when it's plugged in.

 [MacPorts]: https://www.macports.org
 [isync]: http://isync.sourceforge.net/